sargikk/django-whatever/docs/index.rst

 **NB:** django-whatever is a friendly fork of ``django-any`` package by Mikhail Podgurskiy (kmmbvnr)

+The purpose of the fork is to fix most annoying bugs and add :ref:`some features <changelog>`.

 django-any is explicit replacement for old-style, big and error-prone implicit fixture files.